Towards Interpretable Foundation Models for Retinal Fundus Images: Methods

 \section{Methods}

 We trained the inherently-interpretable foundation model \model{} on a large dataset of CFP.
 The model has a BagNet architecture as the backbone~\cite{brendel2019approximating} and is trained to learn generalizable representations using the self-supervised contrastive \textit{t}-SimCNE algorithm~\cite{bohm2022unsupervised}.
-Together, this enables local interpretability by providing class activation maps for individual CFPs and global interpretability by directly providing 2D visualizations of the embedding space.